cn0047/stash/ed/t/d.tdd.md

 The objective of acceptance tests is to prove that our application does what the customer meant it to, not that it works the way its programmers think it should.

-## End-to-End (E2E) Testing

-End-to-end testing is where you test your whole application from start to finish.
-It involves assuring that all the integrated pieces of an application function and work together as expected.

-## Functional

-Functional testing tests a slice of functionality of the whole system.
-Functional testing bases on the specifications of the software.
-Functions are tested by feeding them input and examining the output (type of black-box testing).

-## Integration

-Test multiple units.
-Does our code work against code we can't change (db, external service etc)?

-## Unit

-Do our objects do the right thing, are they convenient to work with?

-The aim of a unit test is to show that a single part of the application does what the programmer intends it to.
-Unit tests MUST be fast.

-Unit of software in php - class.
-Unit of software in go - package.

-## White-box testing

-Code is runnig in a debugger, code is tested from the inside, IDE.

 ## Testing Anti-Patterns